xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

 ```

 `xnew` recognised that the second argument `oniguruma-devel` is a subpackage and
 it has created the symlink in `srcpkgs/` for us.
-But now, we have added a
+But now, we have added an
 `oniguruma-doc` subpackage "manually", so we have to create the symlink:

 ```